leosuky/Geritcht_website/README.md

 # Gericht Website

-Translated a Figma design into a fully fuctioning stateless website with React JS and Vanilla CSS.
+Translated a Figma design into a website with React JS and Vanilla CSS.
 - I did NOT design this website.
 Its a free template by [IQONICDESIGN](https://iqonic.design/)
 - The design file can be found [here](https://ui8.net/iqonicdesign/products/gericht-restaurant-website-ui-in-figma)